-So, it’s our guess that this is when the Horse Barn, located directly west of South Hall, was added, serving as the University of Iowa’s first “parking lot,” housing horses and carriages for faculty and staff until its demise in 1907, making way for the construction of the Physics Building (MacLean Hall).
+So, it’s our guess, that the SUI Livery Barn was added in the 1860’s – located directly west of South Hall – was added, serving as the State University of Iowa’s first “parking lot” – housing horses and carriages for faculty and staff well into the first part of the 20th century – until its demise in 1907, making way for the construction of the Physics Building (MacLean Hall).
+Read more here.

-The Horse Barn was the first to go in 1907, and the Water Closet/Carpenter Shop disappeared from campus maps in 1908.
-The Power Plant/Armory, known near its end as the Hall of Electrical Engineering, burned sometime after 1920.
+The Livery Barn was the first to go in 1907, and the Water Closet disappeared from campus maps in 1908.
+The Armory & Power Plant, known near its end as the Hall of Electrical Engineering, burned sometime after 1920.
 Who knows?
 Maybe one of the students left the lights on too long!
-And finally, the mysterious, rarely-if-ever-photographed Weights & Measures Building silently disappeared from campus maps in 1923.
+And finally, the mysterious, rarely-photographed Weights & Measures Building silently disappeared from campus maps in 1923.

-We will never forget you – SUI’s Little Four.
+We will never forget you – SUI’s Little Four Engines That Could.